What is Postmodern Art? The Genre Defined in 8 Iconic Works

 physical impossibility of death in the mind

-The Physical Impossibility of Death In The Mind of Someone Living by Damien Hirst, 1991, via Fineartmultiple
+The Physical Impossibility of Death In The Mind of Someone Living by Damien Hirst, 1991.
+Source: Fineartmultiple

 This selection of postmodern artwork should make you understand what the term postmodernism means.
-The selection, however, also shows that postmodern art is an elusive term.
-Postmodern art can have infinite variations, as the deviation from the norm became something like the ‘program’ of this art at that time.
+The selection shows that postmodern art is an elusive term.
+As a genre, postmodern art includes performance art, multimedia art, digital art, installation art, and intermedia.
+Postmodern art can have infinite variations, as the deviation from the norm became the ‘program’ of this art at the peak of its time.

 Author Image